-Needless to say, the competition in the market has gotten much more aggressive and real-time, especially in the age of comparison shopping.
-This means that businesses need to keep an eye on their competitor’s pricing strategy while setting prices in order to get the much needed competitive edge in the market.
+With the rise in e-commerce sales, and the friction-less comparison shopping digital commerce enables, competition in the market has gotten much more aggressive and real-time.
+Businesses need to keep an eye on their competitor’s pricing strategy while setting prices to get the much needed competitive edge in the market.
 Comparing prices online is easy and customers are well aware of the monetary value of a product.
-These factors are also important considerations while setting competitive prices.
+These factors are also important considerations while setting the right price.

 1. If you’re planning to set the price above the price of your competitor, then you’d need to bring in new features and improvements in your product that would justify the increased price.